assignments-for-discussion/bucketer-java/README.md

 # Bucketing Batteries

-The task is to count batteries by their usage.

-## Battery Usage
+Let's say we have a bunch of batteries.
+As batteries get used, they get charged and re-charged.
+In other words, they undergo charging-cycles.
+After many charge-cycles, batteries lose their capacity to store charge.

-A simple way to measure battery usage is to count the number of charge cycles.
+We want to group and count our batteries, according to the number of charge-cycles they have undergone.

+## Battery Counting

-We need to classify their usage as 'high', 'medium', 'low' and count the number of batteries in each classification.
+We need to classify the charge-cycles as 'high', 'medium', 'low' and count the number of batteries in each classification.

 Batteries are classified as follows: